V-Sekai-fire/autogluon-mcp/README.md

 - **Time Series Forecasting**: Forecast future values in time series data
 - **Model Evaluation**: Evaluate trained models on test data
 - **Easy Integration**: Simple API for training, prediction, and evaluation

+## Development Release

+**⚠️ This is a development release (dev release), NOT a beta, release candidate, or stable release.
+Do not use in production.**

 ## Quick Start